NEXGENDevStudio/NEXGEN-Sentinel/README.md

 ## Understanding Sentinel Assessments

-Sentinel's scores and risk indicators are **informational assessments**.
+Sentinel's scores and risk indicators are informational assessments.

 They are not: